baskuit/oak/readme.md

 # About

-This repo is foremost an application search to `libpkmn`.
+This repo is foremost an combination of computer search with `libpkmn`.
 Currently I am working on a fast transposition-table based monte-carlo graph search: at the root node it uses MatrixUCB and at the child nodes it uses joint UCB for speed.
 This is directed towards attacking the `gen1randombattle` format.

 # Building